 There is always room for development in all of us.
 As we prepare ourselves to enter into new year with enthusiasm, it is also important to analyse and become clear on exactly where we are at in our journey of personal growth.
 Though many of us spend substantial about of time and effort towards striving for something more, in terms of career, relationships, yet many people despite their efforts fall short of reaching their true potential.

 Personal growth means different to different people.
 In general, it refers to working and developing new skills, habits or seeking different ways to better yourself, be it your effectiveness, competence or knowledge.
-Self-improvement pushes you to reach your highest potential in whatever that you do.

 Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t—- Rikki RogersTweet